Why Turn to a Securities Arbitration Lawyer?

 How can a securities arbitration attorney help investors recover their losses?

-At Zamansky LLC, our securities fraud attorneys have more than 60 years of collective experience representing investors in arbitration and litigation cases against their brokers and brokerage firms.
+At Zamansky LLC, our securities fraud attorneys have more than 60 years of collective experience representing investors in class action and individual arbitration and litigation cases against their brokers and brokerage firms.
 In most situations brokerage firms will be represented by legal counsel at all stages of a FINRA arbitration proceeding.
 Investors who are considering filing a claim with FINRA should seek out the advice and counsel of an attorney skilled in the securities arbitration process.
 Our financial fraud and securities arbitration law firm offers free consultations and we will review your case to determine the likelihood of securing a successful outcome through the FINRA arbitration process.